AriaXR/FocusAgent/README.md

 <td style="width:60%; border: 0; vertical-align: middle; font-size: 14px;">

 <p style="font-size: 16px;">
 	This is the official implementation of the paper <strong><em>“Focus Agent: LLM-Powered Virtual Focus Group”</em></strong> for IVA24.
 Focus Agent is a voice-based system designed to simulate focus group discussions or to guide human participants in a focus group as a moderator.
-We have released a web demo that simulates focus group discussions and moderates users’ focus groups using a voice-based agent.</p>
+This repo includes two parts of codes:

+ - ⚡️ Web Demo for Focus Group Simulation
+ - 🗣️ Online Focus Group System with AI Moderator

 </td>
 <td style="width:40%; border: 0; text-align: right; vertical-align: middle;">